MeowFack/-----/_pages/presskit.md

 Reading List is designed to be a clear and accessible personal book log; it follows the iOS human interface guidelines to bring a design which is intuitive and beautiful.
 The app is fully functional when offline; when online data synchronises seamlessly between multiple devices via iCloud.
 With iOS 14, users can place their books on their homescreen for even faster access.

 Reading List has been a free app since 2017, and has a growing and passionate userbase.
-On 7th April 2021, version 2.0 will be released, bringing the biggest updates yet.
+On 7th April 2021, version 2.0 was released, bringing the biggest updates yet.

 ### App Details